Ravi2001321/Ravi2001321/README.md

 # Hi, I'm Ravi Teja 👋

 I'm a **Data Analyst** with a Master's degree in Data Analytics from Clark University.
-With 6 months of experience at Digital Transformation Expert, I've developed and maintained robust data pipelines, designed and managed databases, constructed data warehouses, and implemented ETL processes.
-My work has been focused on ensuring data integrity, optimizing performance, and delivering high-quality insights to drive business decisions.
+Detail-oriented Data Analyst with 3+ years of experience transforming complex data into actionable insights.
+Skilled in advanced SQL, Python programming, data visualization, and machine learning.
+Proven track record of leveraging analytics to improve business performance and support strategic decision-making.
+Adept at working with cross-functional teams to deliver high-quality data solutions in fast-paced environments.

 ## 💻 Technical Skills
 - **Programming Languages:** Python, SQL, R, C